Hero image background

 With your performance on the OAT in mind, you must be thinking: What is the mean OAT score and how can I perform better than the average score?

-Source: Profiles of the 2010-2020 Optometry Entering Classes, published online by the Association of Schools and Colleges of Optometry
+Source: Profiles of the Mean OAT scores for the 2014-2024 Optometry Entering Classes, data retrieved online from the Association of Schools and Colleges of Optometry

 II.
 What Is a Good OAT Score for Optometry School?

-In general, it is best to be fully prepared and aim for as high as possible on the OAT.
+In general, it is best to be fully prepared and aim for a high OAT score.
 However, multiple factors play a role in determining whether your OAT score is good enough for admission into optometry school.
 One factor is the level of competition – your percentile ranking and score depends on your performance compared to other test-takers.
 Even though admission decisions are not based solely on percentile rankings, they still provide a metric for applicant comparison.
-Since a score of 300 corresponds to the 50th percentile, it would be best to aim for over 320+.
-For more competitive schools, you should aim for a score of over 350+.
+Since a score of 300 corresponds to the 50th percentile, it would be best to aim for OAT score ranges that are above 300.
+Anything below 300 is generally considered a very low OAT score and may place you at a disadvantage, particularly for more competitive schools.
+As a result, for more competitive schools, you should aim for a score of over 350+.
+The table below shows the scaled scores alongside their corresponding percentile rankings to help you determine where you should aim.

-Furthermore, optometry schools vary in both the number of seats and expectations for their applicants.
-Schools with less seats will likely be more competitive and hold higher expectations for their entering classes.
-To learn more information about the admission statistics for each Optometry school, click here to view our article on Optometry school statistics.
+Keep in mind that optometry schools vary in both the number of seats and expectations for their applicants.
+Schools with fewer seats will likely be more competitive and hold higher expectations for their entering classes.
+Make sure to verify whether your school of choice places greater emphasis on specific sections of the OAT, such as Quantitative Reasoning or Reading Comprehension, as some programs may expect higher scores in particular areas.
+To learn more information about the admission statistics and cutoff minimum OAT scores for each Optometry school, check out the college admission pages and click here to view our article on Optometry school statistics.

 III.
 Conclusion